-The LBMA vault holding data outlined in the tables below represent the volume of Loco London gold and silver held in the London vaults offering custodian services.
+The gold and silver stored by the members vault holding data outlined in the tables below represent the volume of Loco London gold and silver held in the London vaults offering custodian services.

 As at 30, June 2017, there were 7,559 tonnes of gold, valued at $302 billion and 33,425 tonnes of silver valued at $17.7 billion.
 This equates to approximately 604,720 gold bars and 1,114,167 silver bars.

 There are currently seven custodians offering vaulting services (all of which are LBMA members).
 Four are security carriers, Brinks, G4S Cash Solutions (UK), Malca-Amit and Loomis International Ltd and three are clearing banks, HSBC, ICBC Standard Bank and JP Morgan.
 In addition, the Bank of England (not an LBMA member) offers gold (but not silver) custodial services to central banks and certain commercial firms that faciliate central bank access to the liquidity of the London gold market.
 Those clearing members without their own vault operations - Scotiabank and UBS - utilise their accounts with one of the LBMA custodians or the Bank of England (BoE) and therefore do not contribute to the statistics to avoid double accounting.

 The physical holdings of precious metals held in the London vaults underpin the gross daily trading and net clearing in London.
 The net clearing is undertaken by the members of the London Precious Metals Clearing Limited (LPMCL).
 London is the largest gold trading centre in the world as demonstrated by the $18.5 bn of gold which was cleared on average each day in August, 2017 (Source: LBMA net daily clearing statistics).